 The point is, if you’re going to use your name it needs to be able to stand alone and mean something.
 And not every name can accomplish that.
 If you have a common last name, like Smith or Sullivan, you may want to rule out using your name for the company.

 If you read everything above and still want to use your name, you’re probably better off using your last name.
 Let’s go back to Phil’s HVAC company as an example…

 In our opinion, Hammerson HVAC is much more professional.
 Even the name Hammerson just sounds more valuable.

 The last name in this example acts as a memorable brand name.
 A buyer will have a much easier time taking over Hammerson HVAC than they will Phil’s HVAC because Hammerson is more unique.
 It’s a subtle change, but it’s effective.

 Do you have questions that you would like us to answer on the blog?
-Send us an email at Marketing@MidStreet.com!
+Send us an email at Marketing@MidStreet.com or call us today!
 We'd love to help in any way we can.

 Prepare to sell by determining the value of your business.